32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 First, we can focus just on the forward DCT transformation.
 We can translate the forward equation into the following JavaScript:

-{% codeblock A na&iuml;ve implementation of a forward 1D DCT.  %}
+{% code lang:js A na&iuml;ve implementation of a forward 1D DCT.  %}
   var dct1d = function(signal) {
     var N = signal.length,
         output = [],